(first posted 4/3/2012; updated 6/28/2020)

 Here’s another view of the V-Drive, but still partly hidden.
 The actuator that engages Forward and Reverse is prominent here.
 Anyway, the Allison V-Drive was a huge step forward for transit buses.
 Most transit buses before its arrival in 1949 still used a manual four-speed transmission, which highway coaches kept for several more decades, due to its much greater efficiency.
 But the shifting of the non-synchronized transmission was grueling, especially given the 40′ linkage that it entailed.
 It’s hard to imagine now, the endless double-clutching and shifting, given the stop-and-go cycles of inner-city transit bus operation.

 The Allison V-Drive has a wide-range torque convertor, which allowed the engine to spool up to almost maximum rpm on full-throttle take off (almost the only kind).
-Depending on gearing (and the whims of the particular transmission), at somewhere between 25 and 35 mph came a powerful clunk/lurch into direct drive.
+Depending on gearing (and to some degree on the whims of the particular transmission), at somewhere between 25 and 35 mph came a powerful clunk/lurch into direct drive.
 The reason it was so noticeable, is because top gear was a direct mechanical connection; the torque converter was locked-up or bypassed, for efficiency.
 That meant that the engine dropped quite a bit in the rpm band, and any further acceleration was leisurely, to say the least.
-Top speed on transit buses was 45 – 55, depending on gearing.
+Top speed on transit buses was roughly 45 – 50 mph.

 Like the later “new look” buses, these also came in “Suburban” versions, used for longer routes and highway use.
 They lacked a rear door, had larger windows, and coach-type seating throughout.
-The also were geared differently for higher speed (about 65 mph), and I seem to remember hearing about a version of the Allison, which had a planetary overdrive on the input shaft that engaged automatically above a certain speed.
+They had a higher highway top speed (60-65 mph), as they used the VS2 version of the Allison, which had a planetary overdrive on the input shaft that engaged automatically above a certain speed.
 A manual transmission was also still offered on these.

 The other huge step forward was GM’s air suspension, which arrived on these buses in 1953 or so.
 The transformation was quite startling, in terms of ride quality.
 In order to carry such heavy loads, the leaf springs on the previous buses had to be very stiff, and unless well loaded, the ride was quite harsh.